slammingprogramming/Pong-Unleashed/README.md

 1. Make sure you have Python 3.x installed on your system.
 2. Clone this repository or download the source code files.
-3. Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following commands:
    ```
    pip install pygame
+   pip install ipaddress
    ```
 4. Run the game by executing the `pong_unleashed.py` file:
    ```